White Sox vs. Royals Player Props Betting Odds

 Robert Stats

-- Robert has recorded 35 hits with nine doubles, eight home runs and 12 walks.
-He has driven in 21 runs with one stolen base.
+- Luis Robert has nine doubles, eight home runs, 12 walks and 21 RBI (35 total hits).
+He has stolen one base.

 Robert Recent Games